 In that case, the command line just points to the batch file to run, and all input, output and operations are defined within the batch file.

-The link below will take you to the list and usage of batch commands.
+The link below will take you to the list and usage of Command File Directives.